limanmys/fastapi-report-engine/README.md

 ```

 ## Documentation
 While the service is running properly, Swagger documentation can be accessed at [localhost:8001/docs](localhost:8001/docs).
+Additionally, the .json file for Postman documentation can be downloaded from the [link](https://github.com/limanmys/fastapi-report-engine/docs/report-engine.postman_collection.json).

 ![swagger.png](./images/swagger.png)